vercel/next.js/docs/advanced-features/open-telemetry.md

 The `register` function will execute before your code runs in a new environment.
 You can start creating new spans, and they should be correctly added to the exported trace.

+## Custom register function

+We have created `@vercel/otel` to make it easier to get started with OpenTelemetry.
+But this package won't be able to satisfy some advanced setups.
+You can always use OpenTelemetry APIs directly.

+In order to be able to leverage instrumentation provided by next.js you will need to setup and register custom [TraceProvider](https://opentelemetry.io/docs/reference/specification/trace/api/#tracerprovider).

+> **Note**: `instrumentation.ts` get's called in both `edge` and `nodejs` runtime.
+You need to make sure that you are initializing OpenTelemetry only in `nodejs` runtime.
+OpenTelemetry APIs are not available on `edge`.